shidoosh/Computational-Linguistics/README.md

-# Computational-Linguistics
+# Computational Linguistics
- Coursework for LING 185A at UCLA
+This repo contains the coursework for UCLA's LING 185A course taught by Tim Hunter in Winter 2020.